-standards for protection against ionizing radiation; notices, instructions, and reports to WORKERS; INSPECTIONS In Article 4 of the Arizona Radiation Regulatory Agency (ARRA) rules for the Control of Ionizing Radiation, the Arizona Radiation Regulatory Agency has established standards for your protection against radiation hazards.
-In Article 10 of the rules for the Control of Ionizing Radiation, the Arizona Radiation Regulatory Agency has established certain provisions for the options of workers engaged in work under an
+In Articles 4 and 14 of the Arizona Radiation Regulatory Agency (ARRA) rules for the Control of Radiation, the Arizona Radiation Regulatory Agency has established standards for your protection against radiation hazards.
+In Article 10 of the rules for the Control of Radiation, the Arizona Radiation Regulatory Agency has established certain provisions for the options of workers engaged in work under an ARRA license or registration.

-YOUR EMPLOYER'S RESPONSIBILITY ARRA license or registration.
+YOUR EMPLOYER'S RESPONSIBILITY